fritx/silent/blog/p/2022/09/blog-setup-via-github-fork.md

 > We chose [silent](../../projects/silent_2.0/), a static blog template, for example

+Note: If you know Git and Github well, [silent usage](?projects/silent_2.0/#usage) can be what you need

+Otherwise, if you're a beginner, then here we go:

 1. Go to silent homepage: https://github.com/fritx/silent

 2. Click `Fork` at the top right corner